If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-- If for any reason the upgrade is interrupted (e.g: power outages, network disconnect) and the process can't continue, you could be left with a broken system (that depends on where the process stopped of course).
+- If, for any reason, the upgrade is interrupted (e.g. power outages, network disconnect) and the process cannot continue, you could be left with a broken system (that depends on where the process stopped of course).

 - If you have multiple systems to upgrade, you use bandwidth each time, so it might be better to download an ISO image.

-Other possibility: Offline upgrade, aka traditional or DVD upgrade.
+Other possibility: Offline upgrade, a.k.a. traditional or DVD upgrade.
 For more information, read offline upgrade.
 This upgrade method is safer and more versatile.
 Unless you have a good reason to do otherwise, use the offline upgrade method.

-It is very important that all important data is backed up prior to beginning the upgrade process.
+- All important data must be backed up prior to beginning the upgrade process.